jyn514/jyn514.github.io/content/negative-build-dependencies.md

 #  unlisted: true
 #  stub: true
 ---
+This post is part 2/4 of a series about build systems.
+The first post is [build system tradeoffs](/build-system-tradeoffs/).
+The next post is [I want a better action graph serialization](/i-want-a-better-action-graph-serialization/).

+---

 This post is about a limitation of the dependencies you can express in a build file.
 It uses Ninja just because it's simple and I'm very familiar with it, but the problem exists in most build systems.